-Section 240-42 Building Permits
+Section 240-47 Building Permits

-- A. No building shall be erected, constructed, altered, moved, converted, extended or enlarged without the owner first obtaining a building permit from the Land Use Administrator as outlined in Camden Ordinance #78.
-No such permit shall be issued until the applicant obtains a Certificate of Zoning Compliance from the Administrator of these regulations in the Town of Camden. - B. No mobile home shall be placed for occupancy without the owner or owners first having obtained a placement permit from the Land Use Administrator.
+- A. No building shall be erected, constructed, altered, moved, converted, extended or enlarged without the owner first obtaining a building permit from the Town Administrator as outlined in Camden Ordinance #78.
+No such permit shall be issued until the applicant obtains a Certificate of Zoning Compliance from the Administrator of these regulations in the Town of Camden. - B. No mobile home shall be placed for occupancy without the owner or owners first having obtained a placement permit from the Town Administrator.
 Separate permits shall not be required for each mobile home as authorized in an approved mobile home park or as authorized within the limits of a mobile home park as established prior to the enactment of applicable zoning regulations.
 In any case, a placement permit shall not be issued until a Certificate of Zoning Compliance is obtained from the Town of Camden.

-Section 240-43 Site Plan
+Section 240-48 Site Plan

-- A. Site Plan Requirements: No building permit shall be issued for any residential, industrial, commercial, community commercial, historic, public or quasi-public structure or use until the site plan has been reviewed and approved by the Planning Commission. - (1) Approval of a site plan for a detached single-family dwelling and its accessory building(s) on a lot in any zoning district where such use is permitted shall not require site plan review by the Planning Commission. - (2) Site plan review is required for all projects proposed in all districts. - (3) Site plan review is required for all conditional uses in all districts. - (4) The Commission shall review the proposal, determine whether or not the applicable standards provided by this zoning ordinance have been observed, note objections to such parts of the plans as do not meet the standards, make corrections and recommendations for desired changes to effect compliance with this ordinance, and be satisfied that the site plan represents the most desirable alternative for development of the site in compliance with this chapter and, when satisfied that proposals requiring both a site plan approval and action by the Board of Adjustment shall be submitted first to the Planning Commission for site plan approval. - (5) Planning Commission reserves the right to add conditions to site plan applications in which there are health, safety and welfare or impact issues to be addressed.
+- A. Site Plan Requirements: No building permit shall be issued for any structure or use until the Site Plan has been reviewed and approved by the Planning Commission. - (1) Exception: approval of a site plan for a detached single-family dwelling and its accessory building(s) on a lot in any zoning district where such use is permitted shall not require site plan review by the Planning Commission. - (2) Site plan review is required for all projects proposed in all districts. - (3) Site plan review is required for all conditional uses in all districts.

-- (6) The site plan shall be drawn to scale by a Delaware licensed surveyor, Engineer, Architect or similar licensed professional in accord with applicable law and shall contain all pertinent information normally associated with site plan design including but not necessarily limited to the following: - (a) Location, dimensions and elevations of all buildings and structures, existing and proposed. - (b) Existing and proposed utilities. - (c) Area for existing and proposed parking and loading spaces. - (d) Existing and proposed access roads, drives, service roads, easements and right-of-ways. - (e) Proposed drive aisle and walkways, traffic circulation, signage or paint marks. - (f) Topography and major vegetation features - (g) Proposed grading, and permanent stormwater management structures. - (h) Location of proposed landscaped areas, landscape screens or buffers. - (i) Recreation, outdoor living and other open areas. - (j) All environmentally sensitive areas. - (k) Any additional information requested by the Planning Commission.
+- (4) The Commission shall review the proposal, determine whether or not the applicable standards provided by this zoning ordinance have been observed, note objections to such parts of the plans as do not meet the standards, make corrections and recommendations for desired changes to effect compliance with this ordinance, and be satisfied that the site plan represents the most desirable alternative for development of the site in compliance with this chapter. - (5) Planning Commission reserves the right to add conditions to site plan applications in which there are health, safety and welfare or impact issues to be addressed. - (6) The Site Plan shall be drawn to scale by a Delaware licensed surveyor, Engineer, Architect or similar licensed professional in accordance with applicable law and shall contain all pertinent information normally associated with site plan design including but not necessarily limited to the following: - (a) Location, dimensions and elevations of all buildings and structures, existing and proposed. - (b) Existing and proposed utilities. - (c) Area for existing and proposed parking and loading spaces. - (d) Existing and proposed access roads, drives, service roads, easements and rights-of-way. - (e) Proposed drive aisle and walkways, traffic circulation, signage or paint marks. - (f) Topography and major vegetation features. - (g) Proposed grading, and permanent stormwater management structures. - (h) Location of proposed landscaped areas, landscape screens or buffers. - (i) Recreation, outdoor living and other open areas. - (j) All environmentally sensitive areas. - (k) Any additional information requested by the Planning Commission. - B. The Town Administrator shall perform an administrative review of Site Development Plans or Subdivision Plans in accordance with the following: - (1) Site Development Plan: - (a) A Site Plan and Community Impact Study must be submitted to the Planning Commission for its consideration for any development consisting of townhouses, multifamily, mixed use, or nonresidential development.